 Contract Services - academies

-Meanwhile, if you would like to discuss you Contract Services package or if you have any further questions please call 01438 845111 or email firstname.lastname@example.org.
+If you would like to discuss our contract services package or have any questions, please call us on 01438 845111 (option 4) or email firstname.lastname@example.org.

 Yes – please contact us and we will email a copy to the school.

 Please check in any spam or junk folders your email software may have in the first instance.
-If you still have not received it, please contact firstname.lastname@example.org or call 01438 845111.
+If you still have not received it, please contact email@example.com or call 01438 845111 (option 4)

 An overview of each service is included in the PDF contract pack with links to service details online.